ankitects/faqs/src/the-2021-scheduler.md

 As of Anki/AnkiMobile 23.10, and AnkiDroid 2.17, the v3 scheduler is the default and only option.

-On older versions, the scheduler can be changed in the preferences screen.
+On earlier versions, the scheduler can be changed from the preferences screen.

 ## Compatibility